rwb/c200/README.md

 * Will we have to calculate both the test statistic and confidence interval to test single-sample hypotheses from a known population?
 My response: yes, both will be on the exam.
 * Will there be time for questions about the exam in class on Tuesday?
 My response: yes, the entire class on Tuesday will be devoted to review and Q&A.
 * For Exam 3, for questions regarding a frequency table and calculating using the addition and multiplication rules will you tell us which rule to use in the question or will we determine based on the wording of the question?
 My response: I will tell you which rule to use in the question.
-* The formula sheet for exam #3 is now posted [here](https://github.com/rwb/c200/blob/main/gfiles/f3a.pdf).
 * The rounding rule for Exam #3 is round to the 3rd decimal place for all intermediate and final calculations.
+* The formula sheet for exam #3 has been updated to include the test statistic for comparing a sample mean to a population mean and the confidence interval for comparing a sample mean to a population mean (both from Lesson 26); [link to formula sheet](https://github.com/rwb/c200/blob/main/gfiles/f3a.pdf).